qzgeog/starter-academic/content/publication/p2020-sannigrahi-forcing/index.md

 ## Documentation: https://wowchemy.com/docs/managing-content/

-title: "Responses of ecosystem services to natural and anthropogenic forcings:
-  A spatial regression based assessment in the world's largest mangrove ecosystem"
+title: "Responses of ecosystem services to natural and anthropogenic forcings in the world's largest mangrove ecosystem"
 subtitle: ''
 summary: ''
 authors: